nicodoggie/bastion-falls/site/content/world-novelty/the-giant-of-inespell.md

 We were as kin
 As kin does, we often fought

-they have showed their true selves invaders who want our lands
+They have showed their true selves
+Invaders who want our lands